Mogami-class frigate: Development

 In 2015, the Japanese defense budget allocated funds to study the construction of a new "compact-type hull destroyer with additional multi-functional capabilities", as well as a new radar system for the destroyer.
 In 2015, Mitsubishi Heavy Industries (MHI) unveiled the frigate's first concept model (30FF), which they had been developing with their own funds.

 In August 2017, the Acquisition, Technology & Logistics Agency (ATLA) selected MHI and Mitsui Engineering and Shipbuilding as the prime contractor and subcontractor to construct the frigate.
 The agency selected a completely new design of the vessel (30DX), replacing the s and s.
 The plan approved in December 2018 was to build 22 Mogami-class frigates.
-Construction of the class began in 2019 - with a pair to be built each year.
-But in August 2023, the Japanese Ministry of Defense announced that it would only build 12 ships to the Mogami-class design, and planned to build 12 "new FFM", which have been described as "improved Mogami-class ships".
+Construction of the class began in 2019 – with a pair to be built each year.
+In August 2023, the Japanese Ministry of Defense announced that it would only build 12 ships to the Mogami-class design, and planned to build 12 "new FFM", which have been described as "improved Mogami-class ships".

 In January 2023, ATLA announced the "Guidelines for Recruiting Applicants for the 'Plan Proposal Contract for the New FFM'".
-Then in July 2024, MHI unveiled the "Upgraded Mogami", the formal name for the new FFM.
-Construction schedule for the "Upgraded Mogami" frigates will start in 2025, with launch of the first two hulls by 2027.
+In July 2024, MHI unveiled the "Upgraded Mogami", the formal name for the new FFM.
+The construction schedule for the "Upgraded Mogami" frigates will start in 2025, with launch of the first two hulls by 2027.
 MHI plans to deliver all 12 FFM frigates to the JMSDF by 2033.

-In March 2024, it was reported that the Mogami-class frigates will be equipped with VLS systems from FY 2024.
-The Mogami-class marks the first instalment of a CODAG system on any JMSDF ship.
+In March 2024, it was reported that the Mogami-class frigates will be equipped with vertical launching systems (VLS) from FY 2024.
+The Mogami-class marks the first installment of a combined diesel and gas (CODAG) system on any JMSDF ship.

 Design

 Operational concept

-On 16 December 2022, the Japanese Ministry of Defense released its Defense Buildup Program guidance, which noted that the Japanese Maritime Self Defense Force planned to replace its fleet of older, less capable destroyers and s with Mogami-class frigates.
+In December 2022, the Japanese Ministry of Defense released its 2023 Defense Buildup Program guidance, which noted that the Japanese Maritime Self Defense Force planned to replace its fleet of older, less capable destroyers and s with Mogami-class frigates.

 The overall intent of the 30DX design was to achieve a modern, frigate-sized vessel with capabilities similar to the destroyer but with a reduced crew and having only half the VLS cells.